Best AR-15 Bipod 2026: Best Rifle Bipod Picks Ranked (M-LOK & Picatinny) header image

 Best Rifle Bipod Buying Criteria

 A good AR15 bipod does four things well: stays locked under recoil, deploys quickly, supports stable leg geometry, and matches your mounting interface without adapters that introduce wobble.
+Your handguard determines which interface you have access to.

 • Lockup: Leg and cant tension should stay consistent shot to shot.